React Native SDK

 Link to this section

-If you navigate to the “Users” page within Kinde you will see your newly registered user there.
+Go to the Users page in Kinde to see your newly registered user.

 User Permissions